Study Formats: Courses, Self-Study, Tutors & More

 Classroom Courses

-Classroom courses structure study allow feedback from teachers, provide easy access to study materials, and include timed practice tests.
+Classroom courses structure study allow feedback from teachers and provide a community of colleagues.
 Students who take a classroom course often like the automatic discipline that a live course can create, by imposing external demands.
+Classroom courses generally cost more than a virtual course.

-- Consult with the pre-law advisor for information on test preparation programs.
-There is a specially-designed, subsidized on-campus course offered through Hunter's LSAT Diversity Initiative to students and alumni each year, that runs through spring and summer.
+- There is a specially-designed, subsidized on-campus course offered through Hunter's LSAT Diversity Initiative to students and alumni each year, that runs through spring and summer.
 The course is taught by Carolyn Nelson.
 Having seen Carolyn's success at Hunter, she has since been hired by LatinoJustice and CUNYPipeline for their initiatives.
 Speak with the Pre-Law Advisor (and keep an eye on the listserv and screens on campus for announcements about recruitment for this course).

 - TRIALS, a partnership between NYU and Harvard Law, is another summer fellowship program.